-Day 17: Drive to Tirthapuri Hot Springs via Guru Gem.
+Day 18: Drive to Tirthapuri Hot Springs via Guru Gem.
 Walk up to ancient hill fort.
+Return to Menshi.

 Tirthapuri is the third most important pilgrimage site in Western Tibet.
 The hot water just wells out of the ground here, leaving white deposits.
-Steam, colourful Tibetans, chortens, prayer flags, various holy caves, all painted ochre and white - all these sights add up to a truly beautiful place, next to the Sutlej River.
+Steam, chortens, prayer flags, holy caves painted ochre and white - all these sights add up to a truly beautiful place besides the Sutlej River.
 Watch for huge jackrabbits and wild asses (kiang) along the route.

 Only half an hour from the hot springs is the amazing cliff monastery of Guru Gem.
 It is a Bonpo Gompa and, according to a re-incarnate head lama whom Steve met in 1996, it has stood there for 2,800 years!
-When Steve's group visited in 1996 the lama told them that he was young at 75 years - his previous incarnation lived to be 250 years old.
+When Steve's group visited in 1996 the lama told them that he was young at 75 years - his previous incarnation lived to be 250 years old!
 It may be possible to visit the cliff temple, but certainly the monastery at its foot.
 These days permission is needed to actually go up and visit the cliff temple, but the temple at the foot is a very lavish affair, probably built with Chinese money to impress.

-Leaving Guru Gem behind, you begin the drive to Tirthapuri and look out for a path on your left shortly after leaving Guru Gem that leads you up to the bare remains of an ancient hillfort.
+Leaving Guru Gem behind, you begin the drive out to visit an ancient hill fort.
+Look out for a path on your left shortly after leaving Guru Gem that leads you up to the bare remains of an ancient hillfort.
 This is well worth the hike as the views from the top are excellent.
-This minor detour takes about 2 hours walking with a picnic lunch perhaps.
-From here it is a further half hour drive to arrive at the hot springs of Tirthapuri.
+This minor detour takes about 2 hours with a picnic lunch perhaps.
+Drive back to Menshi.